 One article suggested that cat depression can last for as long as 6 months.
 This time frame was based on a study that analyzed the behavior of cats that had lost their companion (source 1).

-Cat depression treatment varies, but here are some great tips on how to help a sad cat:
+Cat depression treatment varies, but here are some great tips on how to help them:

 Take Them For A Walk